angelol/privEOS/README.md

 The bond amount is 1,000.0000 EOS for the EOS mainnet and 40,000.0000 TLOS for the Telos mainnet.

+The bond will have to be transferred in from you main account that you're using to `regnode`.
+If your funds are currently in a different account, you're gonna have to transfer them to your main account first and deposit them from there like this:

     cleos -u https://jungle2.cryptolions.io  push action priveosrules prepare '["YOUR_EOS_ACCOUNT", "4,EOS"]' -p YOUR_EOS_ACCOUNT
     cleos -u https://jungle2.cryptolions.io transfer YOUR_EOS_ACCOUNT priveosrules "1000.0000 EOS" "Bond, shaken, not stirred" cleos -u https://jungle2.cryptolions.io  push action priveosrules postbond '["YOUR_EOS_ACCOUNT", "1000.0000 EOS"]' -p YOUR_EOS_ACCOUNT